This piece is a “song” after all, so here’s a rough demo I put together while visiting family in the UK. Listen along as you read, if you wish:

 uses his skills to create inspiring pieces for ’s “Wins of the Week” series.
 I know what I can do with my medium - and I felt something fitting about crossing over into song, with a piece about painting, to speak to how all different art forms have their place in creating the canvas that inspires our lives, so to speak.Moreover, with the prevalence of anti-human ideas, I see a vital need for art that reminds us of the beauty of human flourishing.
 I’ll link two videos below, one from Jordan Peterson and one from

-I’ve operated a hybrid free/paid model for some time now with my Substack content, which has never felt fully satisfying to me.
+, which both make the case for the pursuit of beauty in the art and acts we perform in the world.Of course, it’s one thing creating art, and another thing entirely to work out how best to share it.
+I operated a hybrid free/paid model for some time with my Substack content, before switching to all content being fully free.
 I write the pieces I create on here, first and foremost, because the process of creating them is in itself a valuable exercise for me.
 Having a paywall for some of this content has come from a scarcity mindset I have eternally battled with that screams that I *need* to do that, because I can’t afford to spend so much time creating these pieces when I could be doing something far more financially lucrative to ensure I can eat tomorrow or have a bed.

 What I’ve come to learn in recent times is that narrative I’ve created for myself is bullshit.
 I’ve been increasingly humbled by the number of people who’ve given me tips and contributions both through some of my workshops and through some of my efforts with Over To The Youth.
 And many of you have told me directly what these pieces have done for you in a way that money can’t always quantify.